MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-design-profiles-using-client.md

 }
 ```

-`Configuration3` is a reference to a page customization file for the **Customer** page.
+`Configuration3` is a reference to a page customization file for the **Customer List** page.
 For more information, see the next section.

 <!--And: